Wednesday, December 25, 2019

 fruit the novel's weight.

-had never been to finish,
+had never been to finish

-or specify a start.
+or to specify a start.

 into their own expanding personas.

-offshoots, once fiction,
+that the offshoots, once fiction,

-launched on unprecedented trips.
+would launch on unprecedented trips.

-no one could really take credit.
+could really take credit

-the garden existed even before the growth.
+the garden had existed before the growth.

-its thorns had pricked the pace.
+unborn thorns had pricked the pace.

-those first flowers, though,
+those first flowers,

 they had wanted to capitalize Love;

-and had seized the pen, in those critical moments,
+had tried to seized the pen,

-moving dutiful and quick--
+stroking dutiful and quick--

 just before the nuances in the ink

-nestled into a glisten of skins
+settled into a glisten of skins

 to breathe.